Haoming99/DiffGrasp/README.md

 # DiffGrasp Manual
-This repository contains the implementation of our paper DiffGrasp: Diffusion-based 3D Shape Completion for Robotic Grasping.
+This repository contains the implementation of our paper "DiffGrasp: Diffusion-based 3D Shape Completion for Robotic Grasping" .

 The codes of our shape completion method are mainly in DiffGrasp/Completion/diff_models.